-- If the hadoop user account does not exist, HDP installer automatically creates a local user with random password. - If the hadoop user account already exists, HDP installer changes the current password to a new random password.
+- If the hadoop user account does not exist, HDP installer automatically creates a local user. - If the hadoop user account already exists, HDP installer uses the current password.

-The random password is passed on the command line throughout the install process, and then discarded.
+You can specify the Hadoop user password in the MSI command line.
 The administrator can change the password later, but it must be changed both in the user configuration and in the service objects installed on each machine via Service Manager.